An open letter to Middle Tennessee Realtors

 3. It protects you from the liability you’re not supposed to be carrying

-When you can say “great question — let's get that in front of Vanderpool Law today, at no cost to you,” two things happen.
+When you can say “great question — let’s get that in front of Vanderpool Law today, at no cost to you,” two things happen.
 One, your client gets a real answer from someone licensed to give it.
 Two, you get out of the line of fire.
-That question is no longer yours to answer.
-It's Jim's.

-What a presearch actually does for your listing
+What a Presearch actually does for your listing

 Vanderpool Law has a developed preliminary property review procedure — a streamlined attorney-supervised process that searches public records and flags issues before they become deal-killers.
-Our team looks for old mortgages that were paid off but never officially released, mechanic's liens from contractors the current owner may have forgotten about, heir issues, probate complications, judgment liens, IRS liens, HOA assessments, and the architectural and assessment restrictions that live inside master-planned community declarations.
-For farm-to-subdivision conversions — which describes huge swaths of Williamson, Rutherford, Wilson, Sumner, and Maury counties — we're looking for old agricultural easements and boundary descriptions that don't match modern plats.
-For historic neighborhoods, we're tracing title language that references landmarks long gone.
+Our team looks for old mortgages that were paid off but never officially released, mechanic’s liens from contractors the current owner may have forgotten about, heir issues, probate complications, judgment liens, IRS liens, HOA assessments, and the architectural and assessment restrictions that live inside master-planned community declarations.

 What a contract review does for your buyer